openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### LinuxBDT

-Telink [Burning and Debugging Tool (BDT)](http://wiki.telink-semi.cn/wiki/IDE-and-Tools/Burning-and-Debugging-Tools-for-all-Series/), which applies to all Telink Chip series, allows you to erase and flash OpenThread firmware onto the Telink TLSR9518 Development Kits.
+Telink [Burning and Debugging Tool (BDT)](http://wiki.telink-semi.cn/wiki/IDE-and-Tools/Burning-and-Debugging-Tools-for-all-Series/), which applies to all Telink Chip series, allows you to erase and flash OpenThread firmware onto the Telink B91 Development Boards.
 Install the X86-based linux version [linuxBDT](http://wiki.telink-semi.cn/tools_and_sdk/Tools/BDT/LinuxBDT.tar.bz2) on your Linux machine.

 ### Others